johnshearing/MachineControlByObjectDetection/README.md

 ## Below is the genearal A.i. training tutorial forked from @TheAIGuy on YouTube.
-Follow this tutorial and you will have the basic understanding needed to us the scripts I have provided.
+Follow this tutorial and you will have the basic understanding needed to use the scripts I have provided.

 # yolov4-custom-functions
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](LICENSE)